esiu-23/break-out-of-your-bubble/README.md

 **Setup steps:**

+0. Clone this repository to your local or CS-server folder.
+Note: Carolyn has a Mac with an M1 chip and has not been able to install Geopandas, as previously discussed.
+As such, you may find it easier to work from the CS linux server or VDesk.

 1. Set up a virtual environment with the necessary packages by running bubbletrouble/install.sh.

 2. The shapefiles are too large to store on Github, so before running the application, download them from Box: